 Loving toward people from just a few weeks of age, a proper Stafford is never shy or snarly.
 He is energetic and enthusiastic in everything he does and remains on alert, even in repose.
 This breed's temperament is described as tough, courageous, tenacious (read: stubborn), and curious.
 A people-loving personality makes him a good caretaker of his family, but he's less likely to be protective of property.
 Because he's so attentive and interested in people, however, he'll always alert you to the presence of visitors, wanted or unwanted.

 Temperament is affected by a number of factors, including heredity, training, and socialization.
 Puppies with nice temperaments are curious and playful, willing to approach people and be held by them.
 Choose the middle-of-the-road puppy, not the one who's beating up his littermates or the one who's hiding in the corner.
-Always meet at least one of the parents--usually the mother is the one who's available--to ensure that they have nice temperaments that you're comfortable with.
+Always meet at least one of the parent--usually the mother is the one who's available--to ensure that they have nice temperaments that you're comfortable with.
 Meeting siblings or other relatives of the parents is also helpful for evaluating what a puppy will be like when he grows up.

 Like every dog, a Staffordshire Bull Terrier needs early socialization--exposure to many different people, sights, sounds, and experiences--when he's young, and it should continue throughout his life.
 Socialization helps ensure that your Stafford puppy grows up to be a well-rounded dog.
 Enrolling him in a puppy kindergarten class is a great start.
 Inviting visitors over regularly, and taking him to busy parks, stores that allow dogs, and on leisurely strolls to meet neighbors will also help him polish his social skills.